semgrep/semgrep-docs/docs/deployment/connect-scm.md

        - `write:discussion`
     2. Return to Semgrep Cloud Platform and enter the personal access token generated into the **Access token** field.
     3. Enter your GHE Server base URL into the **URL** field.
-    4. Ensure that your SCM integration successfully detects repositories by setting up a CI job for any repository you want to scan:
+    4. Ensure that your SCM integration successfully detects repositories by setting up a CI job.
+Do the following steps **for each repository** you want to scan:
         1. Commit a `semgrep.yml` configuration file into the `.github/workflows` folder.
 Refer to [Sample CI configurations](/docs/semgrep-ci/sample-ci-configs#github-actions) for a template you can copy and customize.
         2. The CI job starts automatically to establish a connection with Semgrep Cloud Platform.
 Upon establishing a connection, your repository appears in **Semgrep Cloud Platform > [Projects](https://semgrep.dev/orgs/-/projects)** page.